This page describes the management of users licensed to work with the WEKA Sales or Support system.

 - Regular: A user that is only used for mounting filesystems.
 This user can sign in to obtain an access token and change the password but cannot access the GUI or run other CLI/API commands.

-By default, when a Weka cluster is created, a first user with an
+By default, when a WEKA Sales or Support cluster is created, the first user with an

 adminusername and password is created.
 A prompt to change the password on the first login is displayed.
 This user has a Cluster Admin role, which allows running all commands.